ntgptit/repeatwise/00_docs/02-system-analysis/use-cases/UC-001-user-registration.md

 - OAuth (Google, Facebook)
 - CAPTCHA for bot prevention
 - Password strength requirements (uppercase, numbers, symbols)
-- Username option (in addition to email)

 ## 15. Acceptance Criteria

-- [ ] User can register with valid email and password
+- [ ] User can register with valid username, email and password
+- [ ] Duplicate username registration is prevented
 - [ ] Duplicate email registration is prevented
 - [ ] Password is hashed with bcrypt (cost 12)
 - [ ] Default SRS settings are created